-Converged SDN Transport design introduces an SDN-ready architecture which evolves traditional Metro network design towards an SDN enabled, programmable network capable of delivering all services (Residential, Business, 5G Mobile Backhauling, Video, IoT) on the premise of simplicity, full programmability, and cloud integration, with guaranteed service level agreements (SLAs).
+Converged SDN Transport design introduces an SDN-ready architecture which evolves traditional Metro network design towards an SDN enabled, programmable network capable of delivering all services (Residential, Business, 4G/5G Mobile Backhaul, Video, IoT) on the premise of simplicity, full programmability, and cloud integration, with guaranteed service level agreements (SLAs).

-The Converged SDN Transport design brings tremendous value to the Service Providers:
+The Converged SDN Transport design brings tremendous value to Service Providers:

 Fast service deployment and rapid time to market through fully automated service provisioning and end-to-end network programmability